jonahpears/Erlang-on-TOAST/README.md

 The protocol type is defined within interleave.erl.
 This file also contains a few examples together with the algorithm for protocol composition.

-### Prerequisites

-The following software needs to be installed:

-- Erlang: Erlang/OTP 24 Erts 12.2.1
-- rebar3: rebar 3.17.0

 ### Building

 The tool can be built using rebar3: